Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 kill -2 -SIGTERM
 ```

-Using these special values carefully can help manage and control process groups effectively.

 ## Methods for Searching Processes

-In a Linux environment, various methods are available to search for processes, depending on the granularity of information you require or your personal preference.
-The search can be done using commands such as `ps`, `grep`, `pgrep`, and `htop`.

-### Searching Processes with `ps` and `grep`

-The `ps` command displays a list of currently running processes.
-To search for processes by name, you can combine `ps` with the `grep` command.
-The following command:

 ```bash
 ps -ef | grep process_name
 ```

-searches and displays all processes containing the specified name (process_name in this example).
-Here, ps -ef lists all processes, and grep process_name filters the list to show only the processes with the specified name.

-### Searching Processes with pgrep

 ```bash
 pgrep chromium
 ```